aaroexxt/ASCII-Physics-Engine/README.md

 ### Create Shape - 2D
 To create a shape in 2d space, you need to make a new instance of the ```Physics.shape()``` class.
 This may sound complicated, but it is actually pretty simple.
+To start off with an example, if I wanted to construct a rectangle that is 12 by 12 characters wide and tall, and displayed with the letter "y", I would type:

+    var yayitworks = new Physics.shape("rect",{width: 12, height: 12, x: 0, y: 0, character: "y"});

+So what does this code mean?
+The ```Physics.shape()``` function takes 2 arguments.
+The first is the type of shape, of which there are 4 prebuilt ones.
+(This will be explained in the next section).
+The second is a "options" array, where you define several options that you need to construct the shape.

-There are 12 options that apply to all shapes.
+There are 12 options that apply to **all shapes**.
 This may seem like a lot, but only 3 or 4 are used regularly.
 The full list of options includes:

 Option | Type of Value Passed | Effect |